Do you need to file Form 945? Here's when it applies and how to file

 If your deposits exactly match your withholding, the balance is zero.
 If you under-deposited, you owe the difference on the return.
 If you over-deposited, you can apply the overpayment to next year or request a refund.

 3. Reconcile before filing.
 Compare your Form 945 total against the sum of all deposit records.
 These should match.
-Suppose they do not, investigate before filing.
+If they do not, investigate before filing.
 Common causes include deposits credited to the wrong form type, deposits made under an incorrect EIN, or timing differences at year-end.

 Filing a return that does not match IRS deposit records generates automatic correspondence.
 These mismatches are exactly the kind of issues that surface during deeper reviews and audits.
 Reconciling proactively avoids this.
 That reconciliation is far easier when payment records, tax forms, and deposit confirmations live in one place.

+Four: reporting non-payroll withholding on Form 941, missing the January 31 deadline, failing to deposit during the year when withholding exceeded $2,500, and not reconciling Form 945 totals against the corresponding information returns.
 The Form 945 filing process is more straightforward than that for quarterly employment tax returns, but specific errors can cause problems.

 1. Reporting non-payroll withholding on Form 941.
 This is the most common mistake.
 Backup withholding or pension distribution withholding does not belong on your quarterly payroll return.
 Mixing the two creates records that do not reconcile and may trigger IRS notices on both forms.